public-key-cryptography/public-key-editor/README.md

-	passphrase to read, decrypt, and display the decrypted filenames; users who have encrypted file name directories will have to decrypt the directories using a previous version of the program and then re- encrypt the directories or else only the file contents will be decrypted and the file names will be undecryptable; if the file names are not encrypted then the directories don't have to be re-encrypted.
+	passphrase to read, decrypt, and display the decrypted filenames; users who have encrypted file name directories will have to decrypt the directories using a previous version of the program and then re- encrypt the directories or else only the file contents will be decrypted and the file names will be undecryptable; if the file names are not encrypted then the directories don't have to be re-encrypted;

+	an error in the SaveAsListener class that was caused by correcting the file name encryption in the previous file upload was also corrected; the Save As button saved the file but it didn't set the tab title or display the file name because of a NullPointerException.